EUBIToken/OpenCEX_client/listing.md

   > Must meet requirements in list and have also proper listing fee.
     Upon acceptance you will be given an address which to send funds.
-    100% of funds will be burned
+    100% of funds will be swapped into PolyEUBI, which is then burned.

   Have an article prepared for the coin/token data (blog) page Your article will be your presentation to the world, try to make it shine Please note: we do not intend to 'trash' your project.
 If you receive a low rating...you are not only welcome but encouraged to work harder and be inspired to get better.
 After a period of "training" you are allowed to resubmit <3

 ---------------------------------------

 Steps to listing your project:

 Step 1:
-Meet project basic elements.
+1. Meet project basic elements.
-including, but not limited to the following:
+2. including, but not limited to the following:
-Homepage
+3. Homepage
-Blog branding
+4. Blog branding
-Roadmap/ Usage details
+5. Roadmap/ Usage details
-Community
+6. Community
-Financial plans
+7. Financial plans
-IRL usage network
+8. IRL usage network

 Step 2:
 Wait for review.